K means Clustering – Introduction

 We are given a data set of items, with certain features, and values for these features (like a vector).
 The task is to categorize those items into groups.
 To achieve this, we will use the kMeans algorithm; an unsupervised learning algorithm.
+‘K’ in the name of the algorithm represents the number of groups/clusters we want to classify our items into.

 (It will help if you think of items as points in an n-dimensional space).
-The algorithm will categorize the items into k groups of similarity.
+The algorithm will categorize the items into k groups or clusters of similarity.
 To calculate that similarity, we will use the euclidean distance as measurement.

 The algorithm works as follows: